pkdone/k8s-cld-mgr/README.md

     $ docker build -t XXXX/automation-agent.sh
     ```

  **Note:** Replace 'XXXX' with your Docker Hub username (e.g. 'jbloggs').

-2. [OPTIONAL] Quickly test that the Docker image runs locally and can be connected to, with the main Cloud Manager Automation process listed as running:
+2. **OPTIONAL:** Quickly test that the Docker image runs locally and can be connected to, with the main Cloud Manager Automation process listed as running:

     ```
     $ docker images